z-zang/lm-code-intro-react-router-fakelandia/docs/activity_1.md

 👉 Make sure your nav links are using the react-router components to navigate seamlessly between your routes.

 👉 (Optional) It might be cool to add a footer!
+You could put your name and a copyright symbol in it to impress people with.
 Although... footers are famously annoying to create using CSS, particularly if you want them to stay at the bottom for any height of page, so consider this a stretch goal.

-Multiple solutions exist.
+❗ Multiple solutions exist in CSS for creating footers.
 The most modern is to use flexbox - think about making your `<body>` flex in a column direction, and to make your `<main>` element flex-grow.

+❗ Don't spend too long messing with footers!
+CSS can be deeply irritating.
+If it doesn't work out, just delete the footer for now and move on, and maybe come back later if you want to.

 ## Next